-Applicants who do not possess the academic qualifications for a program may be admitted if evidence of probable success is established through a special admission assessment.
+Applicants who do not possess the academic qualifications for a program may be admitted if evidence of probable success is established through an alternative admission assessment.

-Special admission does not apply to designated high-demand programs.
+Alternative admission does not apply to designated competitive programs.

-Program applicants are automatically considered for special admission through ACCUPLACER, our official special admission assessment tool for testing various math and English skills.
+Program applicants are automatically considered for alternative admission through ACCUPLACER, our official alternative admission assessment tool for testing various math and English skills.